 What is Mentored Ministry?

 Mentored Ministry is where you get to be mentored by an experienced pastor or ministry leader as you gain practical experience in one or a variety of ministries while at seminary.
-There are three kinds of Mentored Ministry units:
+There are two kinds of Mentored Ministry units:

 Field Units are where you do actual ministry on the field.
 One unit is a minimum of 12 weeks long – a normal semester in length.
 Students typically do one unit at a time, but it is not uncommon for students who happen to work at least 20 hours per week in ministry to do double units.
 Please note that the course MC501, Spiritual Formation for Ministry, must be taken prior to or simultaneous with your first field unit.

 Please know that the pre- or co-requisite for the field units of Mentored Ministry (on-site ministries, not the orientation unit,) is MC501- Spiritual Formation for Ministry.
-You will need to take this course either prior to, or concurrent with, your first field unit of Mentored Ministry (MM502).
+You will need to take this course either prior to, or concurrent with, your first field unit of Mentored Ministry (MM505).

 How do I set up my Mentored Ministry?

 Click here to learn about The Process of Mentored Ministry.

 We acknowledge that ministry involves both direct people ministry as well as preparation time.
 Therefore, a minimum of 50% of weekly MM hours must be spent in direct people ministry (including mentoring meeting).
 This means that a maximum of 50% of weekly hours may be spent in preparation (e.g. Bible studies, sermon, etc.)